The Day You Were Born:

 Be as it may, you couldn’t cash in any of this information, of course.
 That is, unless you are Jamie Dimon, in which case, not just most banks but several branches of the government would be willing to accommodate an outstanding withdrawal as collateral.
 Since he is, and you’re definitely not, we’re back to the reality of guesses and apparent coincidences.

-That shouldn’t be an excuse to make you doom and gloomy, though.
+That shouldn’t be an excuse to make you all gloomy doomy, though.
 Alas, neither Mr. Dimon nor you are slated to meet your maker anytime soon, as far as the data can tell.
-So go ahead and party like it’s 2013, oops, like as ever.
+And unlike even him, no one seems to hold any inside information on this one, for that matter.
+So go ahead and party like it’s 2016, oops, like as ever.
 Just proceed with caution, as always.
-Watch your cholesterol, don’t drink too much, stop smoking and all that buzzkilling stuff.
+Watch your cholesterol, don’t drink too much, stop smoking, and all that buzzkilling stuff.

 There’s really nothing to be done about it.
 Isn’t statistics fun?
 For behind their patina of strict science, the fact remains that they’re built upon exact data compiled in an inexact way.
 Haven’t they told you that if it was up to science, the butterfly wouldn’t fly?
 Or the wasp, we’re no longer sure.
 Let the dogs bark, dear reader; your caravan is bound to reach its destination, no matter what.